 Bobbi Meier, April 2018

-I am remembering the 60’s decor of my childhood home and considering women’s labor.
+Throughout the making of these objects I am remembering the 60’s decor of my childhood home and considering women’s labor.
 My mother and grandmother always had a handmade needlework project under way.
 Crocheted afghans, intricate lace doilies, knit sweaters for the grandkids, mittens every winter, cross-stitched baby quilts, embroidered tea towels, hand sewn prom dresses, a very special needle pointed piano bench cushion, all were part of their repertoire.
-My hand is aching and my fingers are tingling as I complete another session of hand stitching.
-I earned my badge for needlecraft when I was a girl scout in 1967.

 A transference of energy is being released from me into the needlepointed canvas and I hope I am performing an act of importance.